lanl/LaGriT/documentation/INSTALL.md

 * `BIT_SIZE` (default: output of `$(shell getconf LONG_BIT)`)
 * `DEBUG` (default: `0`)

 Since this library is stable and generally not updated with most releases, it is usually not necessary to recompile with each pull.
-The `lib` target does nothing more than compile every source file into an object file and combine them into a library using `ar rcu [targets]`.
+The `lib` target compiles every source file into an object file and combines them into a library using `ar rcu [targets]`.

-#### 2.2 Building the LaGriT `src/` library
+### 3.3.
+Building the LaGriT `src/` library

 Navigate to `src/` and run